LarsHoendervangers/Volvo-PHM/README.md

 !!!
 Currently this code is not ready to be used in any vehicle.
 A full rework is in progress. !!!

+## Update: I am currently trying to send custom text to the display.

 ## Todo
 - Indicate car battery level on iPhone.
 - Ability to use this device as a bluetooth keyboard to any device.